gschorkopf/four_point_play/source/_posts/2014-05-29-the-pathetic-pacers.markdown

 <b>Lance Stephenson's trash talk.</b> Really?
 You're going to sit there as the "occasionally 3rd best player" on a team and try to get in the best player <i>in the league's</i> head?
 Two losses later I thought he'd back down.
 But no: in game 5 he <i>blew in James' ear before a foul shot</i>.
 I know some basketball players didn't go to college, but surely y'all have graduated middle school, the very <i>last</i> time that stunt was socially acceptable.
 At least you've inspired some great [memes](http://espn.go.com/sportsnation/post/_/id/11001550/lance-stephenson-blows-lebron-ear-sparks-funny-memes).

 In short: finish 'em off, Heat.
-I'd hate to watch a Pacers versus anyone final.
+The first-seed Pacers are barely the sixth seed in Western Conference.
+Their brash childishness must be stopped.
+I'd hate to watch a Pacers-versus <i>anyone</i> final.
+If they're going to act petulant, out-of-their-league, and frankly painful-to-watch, count me out.
 That's just the basketball fan in me.

 - GPS